Setergrotta

 Setergrotta (or Setergrotten) is a karst cave in Røvassdalen in Rana Municipality in Nordland county, Norway.
-It has a total depth of 50 m and explored length of 2.4 km.
+It has a total depth of 50 m and an explored length of 2.4 km.
 It is probably connected to the nearby Grønligrotta.
 The cave contains large galleries and sediments from the latest ice age and younger.
 It was created 200,000–300,000 years ago.